 4.3 Synchronization of Multiple RiteVM Tasks

 To execute multiple mruby applications, a synchronization mechanism for RiteVM tasks is implemented in the proposed framework.
-We measured the time from the execution of the first RiteVM task to the execution of the last RiteVM task.
+We measured the time from the execution of the first RiteVM task to that of the last RiteVM task.
 It was confirmed that the time was within the theoretical value.
 Theoretical value is

-periodic time × (number of RiteVM tasks − 1) Fig.21 shows the case of two to eight RiteVM tasks.
-Note that the periodic time is 1 msec.
-As shown in Fig. 21, the time is within the theoretical value respectively, which indicates successful synchronization of multiple RiteVM tasks.
+periodic time × (number of RiteVM tasks − 1).
+Fig.21 shows the case of two to eight RiteVM tasks.
+Note that the periodic time is 1 ms. As shown in Fig. 21, the time is within the theoretical value, which indicates successful synchronization of multiple RiteVM tasks.

 4. 4 Benefits of Component-Based Development